marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/Solutions/Solution04.md

-# Challenge 04 - Ingesting data in Fabric warehouse
+# Challenge 04 - Create a Fabric Warehouse to ingest data from the KQL DB near real-time

 <!-- REMOVE_ME ${navigationLine} (remove this from your MD files if you are writing them manually, this is for the automation script) REMOVE_ME -->